about-hector/svelte-gpt/README.md

 TO-DO:

-- [ ] The newsletter subscribe should be light/dark themed
+- [ ] homepage - I have 2 handlesubmits both in the form and in the autosizing searchbar component.
+I need to conciliate the 2
+- [ ] add a navbar that only appears on mobile (replacing the drawer toggle with a burger inside this navbar)

 - [ ] CSS reset from josh comeau
-- [ ] Need an idea for the website, try to make a copy of their own landing?
 - [ ] Prerender what's not interactive/dynamic, it's better for SEO and delivery speed.